Cultural impact of the Beatles: Cultural legitimisation of pop music

 In Britain, music journalists started including pop and rock music in serious discussion as a direct consequence of the Beatles' 1964 breakthrough.
 Pop gained its first exposure in the arts section of one of the country's broadsheet newspapers when William Mann, The Timess classical music critic, wrote an appreciation of the Beatles in December 1963.
 In the United States, the Beatles were the main beneficiaries of a new widespread appreciation for pop and rock over 1966–67 among journalists and intellectuals, coinciding with the emergence there of a dedicated rock press and serious coverage of the genre in the cultural mainstream.
 Music critic Tim Riley identifies the Beatles as pop music's "first recording artists", whose body of work represents "very intricate art".
 Luhrssen and Larson say the Beatles "[made] it mandatory that serious rock bands aspire to be artists, not merely entertainers".

 With A Hard Day's Night in July 1964, the band became the first pop act since Buddy Holly to issue an album consisting entirely of original compositions.
 The accompanying feature film endeared the Beatles to intellectuals in Britain.
 Lennon's artistic standing was furthered by the critical and commercial success of his book of prose In His Own Write and its 1965 sequel, A Spaniard in the Works.
 Now feted by London society, Lennon and McCartney found inspiration among a network of non-mainstream writers, poets, comedians, film-makers and other arts-related individuals.
 According to Doggett, their social milieu in 1964 represented "new territory for pop" and a challenge to British class delineation as the Beatles introduced an "arty middle-class" sensibility to pop music.
 The albums Beatles for Sale and Help! (issued in December 1964 and August 1965, respectively) each marked a progression in the band's development, in terms of lyrical content and recording sophistication.
 With Help!, the Beatles became the first rock group to be nominated for a Grammy Award for Album of the Year.
+The contemperaneous art pop movement is often traced to the Beatles' first recording with a string quartet ("Yesterday") in conjunction with the group's mid-1960s contemporaries.